 We live in a digital world.
-And like it or not you have to solve digital problems every day.
+And like it or not, you have to solve digital problems every day.
 Whether it’s to charge a phone with a dead battery or it’s to fix the TV, you solve several problems related to digital devices at home or at work.
 Pursuing a computer science and Information technology degree problem is a crucial step in helping you become the expert at solving digital problems you are meant to be.

 Contrary to popular opinion, computer science and Information Technology are two different fields.
 However, the two fields are interrelated.
 Most inventions in technology have come to pass as a result of the synergetic efforts between the two fields.
 For example, the use of IT in e-commerce has expanded the businesses of most people.
 Nonetheless, it’s through computer science that it’s now possible to carry electronic devices everywhere and carryout businesses with them.

 Computer science is a science degree in the sense that computer scientists study why and how computer programs work.
-Computer scientists use advanced math, algorithms and coded language to develop new ways to manipulate computer programs.
-At the college level, computer science students learn how to code, how to design software and why the computer operates the way it does.
+Computer scientists use advanced math, algorithms, and coded language to develop new ways to manipulate computer programs.
+At the college level, computer science students learn how to code, how to design software, and why the computer operates the way it does.

 Information Technology relates to the use of technology.
 IT experts utilize already made programs and software to manipulate the computer to solve different problems.
 As such, IT experts construct networks from computer programs and software.
 At the undergraduate level, IT students study database design to a broader perspective.

 Computer science and IT jobs are projected to grow at higher than average rates in the next decade.
 Jobs in these two fields will be plenty as technology continues to penetrate deep in industries.
-Besides that, there are other reasons to pursue a degree program in computer science and Information Technology
+Besides that, here are other reasons to pursue a degree program in computer science and Information Technology

 There is a huge career pool for computer science and Information technology experts, and they are mostly well-paying.
-Working in Silicon Valley IT firms, banks, insurance companies, retail businesses, or business to business organizations all come with huge salary packages.
+Working for Silicon Valley IT firms, banks, insurance companies, retail businesses, or business to business organizations all come with huge salary packages.
 Even low IT positions in many companies still attract high paying salaries.

 The computer science and Information Technology fields consist of hundreds of diverse jobs.
-Virtually every modern company will have an IT position, and all these jobs need be filled by people like you.
+Virtually every modern company will have an IT position, and all these jobs need to be filled by people like you.
 Additionally, IT jobs continue to increase as technology changes, resulting in more jobs than any other field in the next several years.
 Career positions in programming networking; database management, chief technological officer are all potential opportunities for someone with a degree in this field.

 What you study in computer science and Information technology can be applied anywhere in the world.
-The skills you gain in the field are all practical, meaning you get to learn how to make things, how to solve digital problems and when to change them.
+The skills you gain in the field are all practical, meaning you get to learn how to make things, how to solve digital problems, and when to change them.
 What you create will be used by potentially millions of people.
-And even if you don’t create world famous software, your skills could be used in everyday life.
+And even if you don’t create world-famous software, your skills could be used in everyday life.

 Since the skills you learn are mostly practical skills, you could use them to make money while you still study.
 Your skills in web support, IT networking solutions and coding are all needed, whether you are studying or you’ve already graduated.
 In addition, graduate prospects in the field are some of the best.
-Most students who complete their studies having acquired right skills in the field get jobs at a much faster rate than other students.
+Most students who complete their studies having acquired the right skills in the field get jobs at a much faster rate than other students.

 Since computer science and Information technology degrees attract high salary packages, job satisfaction in the field is higher than average.
-Most people in the field find it very easy to change jobs, to work where they want and accomplish their dreams in life.
+Most people in the field find it very easy to change jobs, to work where they want, and to accomplish their dreams in life.
 And because computer science and IT are global fields, pursuing the program gives you a better chance to work with global companies in any part of the world.